API Reference¶

 flags – Regular expression flags. see

-to catch all verbs.insert – If not given, route will be appended to the end of the
+handler.__name__will be used to match HTYP verb, Use*to catch all verbs.insert – If not given, route will be appended to the end of the

 Added in version 2.9: